mauricioszabo/hydrogen/docs/Usage/RemoteKernelConnection.md

 ## Testing it

-You can test that it is actually working by installing a package in your container that you don't have locally and using it inside your container (from your Atom editor).
+You can test that it is actually working by installing a package in your container that you don't have locally and using it inside your container (from your Pulsar editor).

 - For example, install the Python package `markdown` in your `Dockerfile`: